avue7/GetWinAppsInfoAndTroubleshoot/README.md

  For elevated commands within the current user's context, I've found creating another script and having it called from the current user's context was the more ideal solution here.
-Thus the main script is the GetWindowsAppInfoAndTroubleshoot.ps1 and the helper script is the GetAppsInfo.ps1.
+Thus the main script is the GetWindowsAppInfoAndTroubleshoot.ps1 and the helper script that runs in elevated mode is the GetAppsInfo.ps1.
 Both of these files must be in the same directory, but can located just about anywhere on the workstation.